droglenc/NCMTH107/modules/CE/RFilter_CE1.md

 ---

 <div class="alert alert-info">
 Show your R work (both your input and your output) for each question below.
-You may find
+You may find <a href="http://derekogle.com/Book107/RData.html#r-notebooks" target="_blank">Section 22.1</a> in the reading useful.
-<a href="http://derekogle.com/NCMTH107/resources/FAQs/AssignmentNotebook" target="_blank">this FAQ</a> useful.
 </div>

 <br>